 The deadliest terrorist attack on American soil in US history happened on September 11, 2001 when 19 militants belonging to al-Qaeda caused extensive death and destruction in New York City, Washington DC and Pennsylvania.
 After the attacks, hundreds of dogs helped man during this difficult time.
 Ten years later, one dog named Cairo (a Belgian Malinois) helped man bring justice to the man responsible for the attacks - Osama bin Laden.

 On May 2, 2011 bin Laden was killed shortly after 1:00 am PKT after two Black Hawk helicopters carrying Navy SEALs from Team Six, a Pakistani-American translator, and Cairo landed (one was a crash landing) outside the Pakistan compound where the al-Qaeda leader lived.
 The SEALs brought Cairo along to detect bombs, search out concealed enemies and find secret doors or passageways in the compound.
-When the helicopter crashed, the task list changed.
-Cairo, along with four SEALs and translator, was used to help secure the perimeter around the dwelling while six other SEALs stormed the compound.
+However, because of the helicopter crash, the task list changed.
+Cairo, four SEALs and the translator were used to help secure the perimeter around the dwelling while six other SEALs stormed the compound.
 Thirty-eight minutes later bin Laden was shot dead.

 Navy SEAL dogs are trained at a very early age to perform missions by sea, air and land.
 They can swim, parachute and rappel into action, and are as well-equipped as their human teammates.
 On the night of the raid, Cairo wore a customized body vest made of Kevlar with a night vision camera, radio and other attachable gadgets - costing close to $30,000.